 The EPROM array is supplied by the VPP6 pin in both read and program modes.
-Typically the user's software would be loaded into a programming board where $V{PP6}$ is controlled by one of the bootstrap loader routines.
+Typically the user's software would be loaded into a programming board where V{PP6} is controlled by one of the bootstrap loader routines.
 It would then be placed in an application where no programming occurs.
-In this case the VPP6 pin should be hardwired to $V{DD}$ .
+In this case the VPP6 pin should be hardwired to V{DD} .

-Warning: A minimum VDD voltage must be applied to the VPP6 pin at all times, including power-on.
+Warning: A minimum V{DD} voltage must be applied to the VPP6 pin at all times, including power-on.
 Failure to do so could result in permanent damage to the device.
+Unless otherwise stated, EPROM programming is guaranteed at ambient (25°C) temperature only.

-E.1.1 EPROM read operation
+E.3.1 EPROM read operation

 The execution of a program in the EPROM address range or a load from the EPROM are both read operations.
 The E6LAT bit in the EPROM/EEPROM control register should be cleared to '0' which automatically resets the E6PGM bit.
 In this way the EPROM is read like a normal ROM.
 Reading the EPROM with the E6LAT bit set will give data that does not correspond to the actual memory content.
 As interrupt vectors are in EPROM, they will not be loaded when E6LAT is set.
 Similarly, the bootstrap ROM routines cannot be executed when E6LAT is set.
-In read mode, the VPP6 pin must be at the VDD level.
+In read mode, the VPP6 pin must be at the V{DD} level.
 When entering the STOP mode, the EPROM is automatically set to the read mode.